-If you have any questions or concerns please contact EasternOregonSDOH@ohsu.edu.
+If you have any questions or concerns, please contact EOCCOGrants@eocco.com.

 All questions are optional.

-Member Information
+Member Information Name:

-Name:

 Date of Birth:

 Do you receive Oregon Health Plan benefits?

 If yes, what is your ID number?

-Who is completing this form? ☐ Self
+Who is completing this form? □ Self

 ☐ Parent, guardian or other family m nember

-☐ Interpreter or other support perso
+\square Interpreter or other support perso n

-···
+☐ Other (please identify)

-Race and Ethnicity How do you identify your race, ethn icity, tribal affiliation, country of origin, or ancestry?
+Race and Ethnicity How do you identify your race, ethni icity, tribal affiliation, country of origin, or ancestry?

-☐ American Indian or Alaskan Native ur racial or ethnic identity?
+Which of the following describes you ur racial or ethnic identity?
 Please check all that apply.

-Asian

-☐ Black or African American

-☐ Hispanic and Latino/a/x

-☐ Native Hawaiian or Pacific Islande r
+\square American Indian or Alaskan Native ☐ Native Hawaiian or Pacific Islander

-☐ White or Caucasian
+☐ Asian ☐ White or Caucasian

-□ Other
+\square Black or African American ☐ Other

-☐ Prefer not to answer
+☐ Hispanic and Latino/a/x ☐ Prefer not to answer

 Language What is your preferred language?
-Disability Are you deaf or do you have serious difficulty hearing? □ Yes ☐ I don't know □ No ☐ Prefer not to answer Are you blind or do you have serious difficulty seeing, even when wearing glasses? ☐ Yes ☐ I don't know □ No ☐ Prefer not to answer Do you have serious difficulty walking or climbing stairs? ☐ Yes ☐ I don't know □ No ☐ Prefer not to answer Because of a physical, mental or emotional condition do you have serious difficulty concentrating, remembering, or making decisions? ☐ Yes ☐ I don't know $\square$ No ☐ Prefer not to answer Do you have difficulty dressing or bathing? ☐ Yes ☐ I don't know □ No ☐ Prefer not to answer Do you have serious difficulty learning how to do things most people your age can learn? ☐ Yes ☐ I don't know □ No ☐ Prefer not to answer Do you have serious difficulty communicating (for example, understanding or being understood by others)? □ Yes ☐ I don't know □ No ☐ Prefer not to answer Because of a physical, mental, or emotional condition, do you have difficulty doing errands alone? ☐ Yes ☐ I don't know □ No ☐ Prefer not to answer Do you have serious difficulty with the following: mood, intense feelings, controlling your behavior or experiencing delusions or hallucinations?

-☐ I don't know
+Disability Are you deaf or do you have serious difficulty hearing? ☐ Yes ☐ I don't know □ No ☐ Prefer not to answer Are you blind or do you have serious difficulty seeing, even when wearing glasses? ☐ Yes ☐ I don't know □ No ☐ Prefer not to answer Do you have serious difficulty walking or climbing stairs? ☐ Yes ☐ I don't know □ No ☐ Prefer not to answer Because of a physical, mental or emotional condition do you have serious difficulty concentrating, remembering, or making decisions? ☐ Yes ☐ I don't know □ No ☐ Prefer not to answer Do you have difficulty dressing or bathing? ☐ Yes ☐ I don't know □ No ☐ Prefer not to answer Do you have serious difficulty learning how to do things most people your age can learn? ☐ Yes ☐ I don't know ☐ Prefer not to answer □ No Do you have serious difficulty communicating (for example, understanding or being understood by others)? □ Yes ☐ I don't know □ No ☐ Prefer not to answer Because of a physical, mental, or emotional condition, do you have difficulty doing errands alone? ☐ Yes ☐ I don't know □ No ☐ Prefer not to answer Do you have serious difficulty with the following: mood, intense feelings, controlling your behavior or experiencing delusions or hallucinations? ☐ Yes ☐ I don't know